 The truth is, it often works.
 Babies are born with the instinct to suck.
 They have limited means of expressing what they want and can’t let you know if they’re hungry, thirsty or in pain.
 Sucking soothes them and brings them comfort, which is why a baby will suck on just about anything you put in its mouth, whether it’s a bottle, breast, or dummy.

 But at a certain age, kids are more than capable of learning to self-soothe, and dependence on a dummy can cause long-term problems.
-Many experts agree that dummy use up until about age one is okay.
+Many experts agree that dummy use up until around the age of one is okay.
 Anything past age two and there are some worrying issues.

 Here are some reasons you should consider ditching the dummy once your child hits toddlerhood: